imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 You can also specify the `auto`_ _value for this parameter (w-auto).
 Doing so will instruct ImageKit to read the width value from the [Width Client Hint](https://imagekit.io/responsive-images/#width) request header.
 Learn more about client hints [here](../client-hints.md).

+You can also provide an arithmetic expression such as `iw_div_2`, `cw_mul_0.8`, or `ih` as a value for this parameter.
+Doing so will first calculate the value of the expression and then apply transformations using that value.
+Learn more about arithmetic expressions [here](../arithmetic-expressions-in-transformations.md).

 {% tabs %}
 {% tab title="Original" %}
 URL - [https://ik.imagekit.io/demo/medium\_cafe\_B1iTdD0C.jpg](https://ik.imagekit.io/demo/medium\_cafe\_B1iTdD0C.jpg)